-Before disassembling the water cooling loop it is mandatory turn off your computer and pull the power cord from the socket.
+Before disassembling the water cooling loop, it is mandatory to turn off your computer and pull the power cord from the socket.
 Prepare some paper towels and stack them over the hardware.

-Unscrew the four M4 nuts securing the EK-UNI Pump Bracket (120mm Fan) on the PC chassis.
+Unscrew the four M4 nuts securing the EK-UNI Holder Spider (120mm Fan) on the PC chassis.
 Slowly pull the pump-reservoir unit along with the bracket outside of the case.
 Do not pull the tubing off the fittings at this stage.

-Take a container and put it under the Pump-reservoir unit.
+Take a container and put it under the pump-reservoir unit.

-Unscrew the fittings ring on the outlet port of the pump-reservoir unit.
+Unscrew the fitting ring on the outlet port of the pump-reservoir unit.
+Rotate the ring in the counter-clockwise direction.